Jaimemosg/DataExamples/Tennessee-Eastman/README.md

 4. Columns 4 to 55 contain the process variables; the column names retain the original variable names.

 This data and this documentation is copied from the original source.
 Here we work only with two data frames.
-To obtain the test set, please contact the mantainer: [jaime.mosquera.g@gmail.com](jaime.mosquera.g@gmail.com)
+To obtain the test set (`TEP_Faulty_Testing.RData`), please contact the mantainer: [jaime.mosquera.g@gmail.com](jaime.mosquera.g@gmail.com)

 Source: https://www.kaggle.com/averkij/tennessee-eastman-process-simulation-dataset/activity